jeremiepoiroux/kanji-list/README.md

 We will use this threshold to filter our list accordingly.
 The filtered list may be downloaded [here](https://github.com/jeremiepoiroux/kanji-list/blob/main/japanese_wikipedia_2022_kanjis_count_99.csv).

+As a second step, we may now add some information to the .csv and have some basic statistics.
+We use the [kanjiapi](https://kanjiapi.dev/) by Iridium Szreter to add the meaning of each kanji, as well as its readings, unicode, stoke count, JLPT level (from 5 to 1) and school grade level (from 1 to 8).
+ADD OTHER FREQUENCY MEASURES.

 ## A new list: ordering the kanjis

 Work In Progress